jcrodriguez1989/chatgpt/README.md

 Add inline comments to the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"
-# This code is looping through the numbers 1 to 10 and printing the square of each number
+#This loop iterates from 1 to 10 and prints the square of each number
-for (i in 1:10) { # looping through integers 1 to 10
-  print(i ** 2) # printing the square of each integer
+for (i in 1:10) { #loop begins here, looping through values 1 to 10 print(i ** 2) #print the square of the current loop iteration number } #loop ends here
-}
 ```

 #### `create_variable_name`